chuery/chuer/enjoying.md

 ## Art

-What else is there to live for?
+Because what else is there to live for?

 - Landscape with the Fall of Icarus - Pieter Bruegel the Elder
 - [Water Lilies (1916–19) - Claude Monet](https://www.metmuseum.org/art/collection/search/437137)